isurfer21/aedifex/README.md

 # Aedifex
-The minimalist JavaScript task runner
+The minimalist lightening-fast javascript task-runner

 ### Setup
 Pre-requisite is node.js along with npm